 - Say “no” without the fear of losing love

 - Disappoint the other person without the fear of punishment or retaliation

 - Respect and honor boundaries

-So as the end of your marriage cracks you open to your feelings, embrace that discomfort, recognize your emotions and that of your ex, and put the health of the relationship above the impulse for personal protection.
+So as the end of your marriage cracks, you open to your feelings, embrace that discomfort, recognize your emotions and that of your ex, and put the relationship’s health above the impulse for personal protection.